patilpranay/notes/spark-workshop.md

 ### Description of Internals
 - RDD and DataFrames are both descriptions of distributed computations.
   - In Scala, we have Dataset (not DataFrame)
-  - Relationship between Task and Partition is 1 to 1
+  - Relationship between Task and Partition is 1 to 1 (always)
   - Relationship between RDD and DataFrame is 1 to 1
   - Relationship between RDD and Partition is 1 to 1+* (1 to many)
   - Relationship between DataFrame and Partition is 1 to 1+* (1 to many)